 Without a ladder, you’re stuck with taxable accounts or eating penalties.
 This method frees up your pre-tax savings early, no penalty attached.

-Tax Control with a Roth IRA
+Tax Control with a Roth Account

 When you retire early, your income usually drops, putting you in lower tax brackets like 10% or 12%.
 Converting then cuts your tax bill.
 Plus, you can time conversions to grab ACA health insurance subsidies, saving a bundle.
 Want to dive deeper into early retirement strategies?
 Check out our guide on health insurance options for early retirees.